 Light Blue: Lighter colored liners will not be as susceptible to fading.
 They will attract less sunlight and will be less likely to show bleaching and fading as fast over time due to less UV damage.
 A lighter liner will show more debris and thus, demand to be cleaned on a more regular basis.
 A popular reason for choosing this style is due to there being less of a change in the way the pattern looks over longer periods of time.

 Aqua: The aqua color profile is getting more and more popular!
 Traditionally when people think pool color, they think blue... like a BLUE blue.
 Tan colored liners have grown in popularity among those who don’t necessarily want a basic blue pool.
 Sandstone liners will make your pool appear aqua in color, and more of a lagoon look.
 If choosing an aqua liner, it may be best to pair with gray options such as coping, steps, skimmers, or even a slide for optimum aesthetics.

 Vivid Blue: While somewhat darker than Light Blue or Aqua, Vivid Blue liners appear brighter in direct sunlight, giving off a vibrant color that can attract attention to your pool.
 The richer, louder blue color appeals naturally to the eye, and goes well with all sorts of landscaping and patio furniture.
 This look is one of the more common today, and is typically what new pool owners are wishing to achieve.

 Okay!
-Hopefully you’ve narrowed it down at least a little bit (even if it’s just eliminating one or two color profiles or knowing that you want a deep rich pool color), let’s talk about the actual pattern!
+Hopefully you’ve narrowed it down at least a little bit (even if it’s just eliminating one or two color profiles or knowing that you want a deep rich pool color).
+But if not, check out what one of our manufactures has done on their website here to allow you to see what certain patterns look like in water on finished pools.
+Now, let’s talk about the actual pattern!